Back At It! Every Day Folks Stocking up on Gold

 Commercial banks hold an additional 2,060 tons – with most of these being state-owned, many have counted that China’s bank bullion holdings should be counted together, amounting to some 4,500 tons.
 The remaining majority – upwards of 6,000 tons – is found in the hands of private investors.
 China is known for encouraging its citizens to purchase gold, but why?
 The real reason could be a lack of belief in fiat currencies, or simply China’s well-known love of the metal.
 In any case, with China’s current rate of accumulation, it won’t be long before their total gold holdings (private and public) exceed the 26,000-27,000 tons currently in the U.S.

-adrian ash, business insider, china, fiat currencies, gold, silver, us mint
+adrian ash, business insider, china, Featured, fiat currencies, gold, silver, us mint